What UROP is about, and where it is offered

 - When do students at FASS need to submit the UROP application form by?

-Students are required to submit the application forms to the module host department before Round 1 of Modreg.
+Students are required to submit the application forms to the course host department before Round 1 of Coursereg.
 For topics offered by ARI or IPS, students are required to submit their applications to their major department.

 - What is the difference between UROPs, URAPs and UPIPs?